Skip to main content

 Large Spills: Request assistance from the EHS Spill Team by calling CUPD dispatch.
 Call 911 from a campus phone or 607-255-1111 from a mobile phone.

-Incident Reporting: Immediately report the incident to supervisor and complete the EHS online injury/illness report as soon as possible.
+Incident Reporting: Immediately report the incident to the supervisor and complete the EHS online injury/illness report as soon as possible.
+Incidents with genetically modified vaccinia will be reported to the NIH through the biosafety officer or IBC.

 Medical Follow-Up: